mikesparr/ai-demo-functions/README.md

 This demo ML app is built using the [banknote authentication data set](https://archive.ics.uci.edu/ml/datasets/banknote+authentication) and a copy is saved in file `bank_data.csv`.
 The database schema is designed based on this data and it's four features.

+# Notebook
+I have included the Jupyter Notebook file for the initial training and experimentation.
+After `dumping` the model file, I then took relevant code and applied to the `prediction` and `training` Cloud Functions respectively, and then pieced together the rest of the ML Pipeline.

 # Contributing
 This is just a demo so fork and use at your own discretion.